 Water Maintenance is handled by Department of Public Works employees along with their many other tasks.
 In this capacity, they are responsible for the maintenance of approximately 26 lineal miles of water main throughout the City.
 The department's goal is to provide a clean, constant supply of water to homes and businesses, and to provide an abundant supply of water for fire protection.
 In order to carry out these duties, it has many water conveyances it must maintain.
 Click here to access common Water Questions and Answers (FAQ)

-About your water bill: If you do not receive a water bill by the end of the month preceding your due date, contact Tim Rowland at City Hall, 248-581-2639.
+About your water bill: If you do not receive a water bill by the end of the month preceding your due date, contact Jamie Still at City Hall, 248-581-2639.
 Questions regarding your bill can be directed to DPW at 248-547-1888.

 Water Bill Due Date and Payment Information